vjohnston/nfa2dfa/README.md

 - cells in the table should be seperated using commas
 - the start state is indicated with the (>) symbol
 - accept states are indicated with the (@) symbol
-- states should be integers (0-99)
+- states and symbols can be a combination of integers and strings
-- symbols should be alphabet characters (a-z)
 - if an input symbol has multiple transition paths, they can be indicated with the (|) symbol
-- epsilon is representd using the (&) symbol
+- epsilon is represented using the (&) symbol

 Example: